Monster Musume: Volume list

-The series has been collected into seventeen volumes, all but the most recent of which have been republished in English.
+The series has been collected into twenty volumes, all but the most recent of which have been republished in English.

 Anime

 In September 2014, the Monster Musume website ran a series of polls asking what readers would want to see in an anime adaptation.
 This was followed in March by the announcement that a television series would begin airing in July 2015.
 The series, directed by Tatsuya Yoshihara and scripted by Kazuyuki Fudeyasu, was animated by the animation studio Lerche.
 It stars Junji Majima as the voice of Kurusu Kimihito, Sora Amamiya as Miia, Ari Ozawa as Papi, Natsuki Aikawa as Centorea, Mayuka Nomura as Suu, Haruka Yamazaki as Mero, Sakura Nakamura as Rachnera, Ai Kakuma as Lala, Yū Kobayashi as Ms. Smith, Momo Asakura as Manako, Rei Mochizuki as Zombina, Yurika Kubo as Tionisia, and Saori Ōnishi as Doppel.
 The opening theme song, titled "Saikōsoku Fall in Love" (最高速 Fall in Love), is performed by the voice actresses for Miia, Papi, Centorea, Suu, Mero, and Rachnera; and the closing song, "Hey!
 Smith!!"
 (Hey!スミス!!, Hey!
 Sumisu!!), is performed by the voice actresses for Ms. Smith, Manako, Tionishia, Zombina, and Doppel.

 The series aired in Japan on Tokyo MX, Sun TV, KBS, BS11, and AT-X. It is accompanied by a series of anime shorts, titled Hobo Mainichi OO!
 Namappoi Dōga (Almost Daily __!
 Sort of Live Video), which were streamed semi-daily on the Japanese video sharing site Niconico, the service that also streamed the series regular.
 The shorts were available for a period of 24 hours, with compilation episodes being streamed on the weekends.
-The series is streamed by Daisuki in Central and Latin America, Indonesia, Singapore, Thailand, and the Philippines.
+The series was streamed by Daisuki in Central and Latin America, Indonesia, Singapore, Thailand, and the Philippines.
 The series is also streamed by Crunchyroll in the United States, Canada, the United Kingdom, Ireland, South Africa, Australia, New Zealand, Latin America, the Netherlands, Scandinavia, and Turkey.
 The series is licensed by Sentai Filmworks in North America.

 An original anime DVD was released with the manga's eleventh volume on 11 November 2016.
 It was directed by Tatsuya Yoshihara and written by Kazuyuki Fudeyasu, with animation by Lerche.
 The OAD adapts chapter 17 of the manga, which was included in the fourth tankōbon volume.
 A second original anime DVD was released with the manga's twelfth volume on 13 April 2017.
 An English version was released on 25 July 2017.

 Video games

 Coinciding with the release of the first anime episode, it was announced that an online PC game adapted from the series would be released by DMM Games in 2015.
 The game was released on 21 December 2015.
 At the height of its popularity, it had around 200,000 players.
 The game was shut down on 22 November 2016.
+In May 2024 an HTML5 browser game titled "Monster Musume Fantastic Life" was launched on the platform G123.